zhinst/laboneq-applications/docs/internal/deploy.md

 - Cherry pick changes from main and add fixes to the release branch as needed.
 Repeat as necessary.

+- Wait for LabOne Q to be released.

-- Once LabOne Q has been released, change `ci/gitlab/test.yml` to build against the latest LabOne Q by switching `USE_LABONEQ_DEVELOP: "true"` to `USE_LABONEQ_DEVELOP: "false"`.
-Ensure the builds all pass.
+- Change `ci/gitlab/test.yml` to build against the latest LabOne Q by switching `USE_LABONEQ_DEVELOP: "true"` to `USE_LABONEQ_DEVELOP: "false"`.

+- Wait for the release branch builds to pass.

 - Bump the version to the new version using `tbump <new-version>`.
 This will also create an appropriate tag and push the tag.
 Pushing the tag triggers the automated release pipeline (see next section).

 - Once the release has been published, bump the version on the release branch to the next patch version.
-For example, `tbump 1.3.1dev0 --no-tag`.
+For example, `tbump 1.2.1dev0 --no-tag`.

 - If this is a release on the latest release branch, manually push the `main` branch to GitHub.
 Make sure the commit pushed works with